CutieMath/SpaceSpiderBalloon/README.md

-# The story of Space Spider Balloon
+# The story of Space Spider
 A simple game made by python (v.
 3.8) and pygame (v.
 2.0.0.dev6)

 ## How to play